MODFLOW-USGS/modflow6/README.md

 ## Examples
 MODFLOW 6 has an extensive suite of example problems that are constructed using the python [FloPy](https://github.com/modflowpy/flopy) package.
 These example problems are contained in a separate git repository located [here](https://github.com/MODFLOW-USGS/modflow6-examples).
 These examples are included in the official [USGS MODFLOW 6 distribution](https://water.usgs.gov/water-resources/software/MODFLOW-6/), and they are also rendered into online [descriptions](https://modflow6-examples.readthedocs.io/en/master/examples.html) and [jupyter notebooks](https://modflow6-examples.readthedocs.io/en/master/notebook_examples.html).

+## Contributing

+First, follow [DEVELOPER.md](DEVELOPER.md) in order to set up your development environment to build and test MODFLOW 6.
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Continuous Integration

 This repository contains an `./autotest` folder with python scripts for building and testing the MODFLOW 6 program and other workflow tasks.
 The testing workflow relies heavily on several related repositories including: